 I study sequential contests where the efforts of earlier players may be disclosed to later players by nature or by design.
 The model has a range of applications, including rent-seeking, R&D, oligopoly, public goods provision, and tragedy of the commons.
 I show that information about other players' efforts increases the total effort.
 Thus, the total effort is maximized with full transparency and minimized with no transparency.
 I also study the advantages of moving earlier and the limits of large contests.

 Are there positive or negative externalities in knowledge production?
-Do current contributions to knowledge production increase or decrease the future growth of knowledge?
-We use a randomized field experiment, which added relevant content to some pages in Wikipedia while leaving similar pages unchanged.
-We find that the addition of content has a negligible impact on the subsequent long-run growth of content.
+We analyze whether current contributions to knowledge production increase or decrease the future growth of knowledge.
+To assess this, we use a randomized field experiment that added content to some pages in Wikipedia while leaving similar pages unchanged.
+We find that adding content did not have a sizable impact on long-term content growth, neither in terms of quantity or quality.
+However, it increased editing activity in the first two years.
+Our results have implications for information seeding and incentivizing contributions.
+They imply that additional content may inspire future contributions in the short- and medium-term, but do not generate sizable externalities in the long-term.

 I study optimal disclosure policies in sequential contests.
 A contest designer chooses at which periods to publicly disclose the efforts of previous contestants.
 I provide results for a wide range of possible objectives for the contest designer.
 While different objectives involve different trade-offs, I show that under many circumstances the optimal contest is one of the three basic contest structures widely studied in the literature: simultaneous, first-mover, or sequential contest.